 Cruise ships charge outrageous prices in advance for their tickets, preying on holiday-goers who have a fixed annual vacation slot to fill.
 In reality, these seats do not always sell out and as a departure date approaches, remaining tickets are hugely slashed in price to fill the spots.
 In both the Galapagos and mainland Ecuador (Quito and Guayaquil), there are businesses that operate entirely on selling last minute cruise tickets.

-Now, one can never guarantee a booking within a set timeframe, but there’s usually at least some options within a few days window.
-The worst case scenario is that you don’t book a multi-night cruise and do a land-based approach instead.
+Now, one can never guarantee a booking within a set timeframe, but there's usually at least some options within a few days window.
+The worst case scenario is that you don't book a multi-night cruise and do a land-based approach instead.
 This is arguably not a bad alternative, given the abundance of wildlife and world-class beaches that can be seen for free or via day tours.
+We've done this on our second trip to Galapagos, and it worked out great.

 At the bottom of this article is a map marked with important reference points.
 It includes where to book last minute tours and cheap/free activities.